-LAND AND WATER CONSERVATION FUND CFDA 15.916 PROJECT APPLICATION (PAGE 9 of 17)

-QUESTIONS 69-73: PROJECT PLANNING [UP TO 5 POINTS] 69.
-PLEASE DESCRIBE HOW THE PROJECT ALIGNS WITH A SCORP PRIORITY 70.
-IS THE PROJECT IDENTIFIED IN A LOCAL, SCHOOL, REGIONAL, COUNTY AND/OR PARKS COMPREHENSIVE PLAN, MASTER PLAN OR SPECIAL STUDY?
-IF SO, PLEASE INDICATION YEAR IT WAS APPROVED AND A BRIEF DESCRIPTION OF THE PROJECT'S MENTION.
-DOCUMENTATION REQUIRED.
-ATE PLAN TITLE, EXPLAIN HOW THIS PROJECT FITS AS PART OF ANY OTHER PROJECTS PLANNED FOR THE SAME SITE IN THE NEXT THREE YEARS 71.
-DESCRIBE THE PROCESS THAT LED TO THE DEVELOPMENT OF THIS PROPOSAL AND HOW THE PUBLIC WAS INVOLVED.
-DID YOU CONSULT WITH THE PUBLIC IN THE DEVELOPMENT OF THIS PROJECT?
-OPMENT □ NO □ YES (If yes, describe what methodology was used and provide the documentation outlined in the Supporting Documentation Checklist) SUMMARIZE THE FEEDBACK RECEIVED FROM THE PUBLIC AND HOW IT WAS DETERMINED THAT CONSTITUENTS WANT AND WILL USE THE PROJECT
+CES DIVISION OF STATE PARKS ND CFDA 15.916 PROJECT APPLICATION (PAGE 8 of 15) an an 1976 an airte an tha an 63.
+IS THE PROJECT IDENTIFIED IN A LOCAL, SCHOOL, REGIONAL, COUNTY AND/OR PA YEAR IT WAS APPROVED AND A BRIEF DESCRIPTION OF THE PROJECT'S MENTION.
+RKS COMPREHENSIVE PLAN, MASTER PLAN OR SPECIAL STUDY?
+IF SO, PLEASE INDICATE PLAN TITLE, DOCUMENTATION REQUIRED.
+EXPLAIN HOW THIS PROJECT FITS AS PART OF ANY OTHER PROJECTS PLANNED FO R THE SAME SITE IN THE NEXT THREE YEARS 64.
+DESCRIBE THE PROCESS THAT LED TO THE DEVELOPMENT OF THIS PROPOSAL AN OF THIS PROJECT?
+D HOW THE PUBLIC WAS INVOLVED.
+DID YOU CONSULT WITH THE PUBLIC IN THE DEVELOPMENT □ NO □ YES (If yes, describe what methodology was used and provide the e documentation outlined in the Supporting Documentation Checklist) SUMMARIZE THE FEEDBACK RECEIVED FROM THE PUBLIC AND HOW IT WAS DETER MINED THAT CONSTITUENTS WANT AND WILL USE THE PROJECT 65.
+WHAT DESIGN ELEMENTS ARE INCLUDED THAT CONTRIBUTE TO PRESERVING ENVI RONMENTAL RESOURCES AS PART OF ENSURING A QUALITY OUTDOOR RECREATION EXPERIENCE 65.
+WHAT DESIGN ELEMENTS ARE INCLUDED THAT CONTRIBUTE TO PRESERVING ENVI FOR FUTURE GENERATIONS?
+RONMENTAL RESOURCES AS PART OF ENSURING A QUALITY OUTDOOR RECREATION EXPERIENCE FOR FUTURE GENERATIONS?
+RONMENTAL RESOURCES AS PART OF ENSURING A QUALITY OUTDOOR RECREATION EXPERIENCE FOR FUTURE GENERATIONS?